GoKloud-Solutions/jenkins-automations/jenkins-ecs-node/README_new.md

   - This can be URL where the YAML file is stored (must be public or Jenkins controller must have access to this file)
   - Absolute path from the server where the YAML file is located (Jenkins controller must have read permission to the file).

-In this example, I'll be using raw URL of jenkins.yml file located here. [jenkins.yml](https://github.com/GoKloud-Solutions/jenkins-automations/blob/feature-setup/jenkins-ecs-node/configuraition-as-code/jenkins.yml)
+In this example, I'll be using raw URL of jenkins.yml file located here [jenkins.yml](https://github.com/GoKloud-Solutions/jenkins-automations/blob/feature-setup/jenkins-ecs-node/configuraition-as-code/jenkins.yml)

  <img width="1171" alt="Screenshot 2021-09-30 at 3 11 14 PM" src="https://user-images.githubusercontent.com/91467852/135428597-eb8148c2-77c4-4e18-be04-153c5deedc81.png">